-Here are eight ways you might mark Pentecost with your kids, with links to more ideas elsewhere.
+Here are nine ways you might mark Pentecost with your kids, with links to more ideas elsewhere.

 Pray a novena for the seven gifts of the Holy Spirit

 This week, try praying a Novena for the Seven Gifts of the Holy Spirit with your kids.
 The seven gifts of the Holy Spirit are wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord (Catechism 1831).